Randomneo/eventel_docker_error/README.md

 # eventel_docker_error
-Demonstration of bug in eventlet
+Demonstration of bug in eventlet.
+Reproduced only on ubuntu 18.04

 # Steps to reproduce